 When memory care patients enjoy their activities, this does provide them with impressive results, the activities can slow the loss of their cognitive decline.

-Therapies and calming activities can also reduce the reliance on medication and their memory loss.
-Memory care activities can reduce dementia behaviors like wandering, aggression, and even restlessness according to the National Institute Of Aging.
+Therapies and calming activities can also reduce the reliance on medication and memory loss.
+However, memory care activities can reduce dementia behaviors like wandering, aggression, and even restlessness according to the National Institute Of Aging.

-We are going to show you 8 of the best memory care therapies that are used in the top memory care facilities , and other assisted living homes.
+In addition, we are going to show you 8 of the best memory care therapies that are used in the top memory care facilities, and other assisted living homes.

 Dementia therapies soothe, stimulate, and engage all five senses.
 Together, they help to slow cognitive decline, lower anxiety, decrease falls, reduce the use of antipsychotic medication, and promote well-being, studies show.